-Regardless of what you call it, EVLT is a minimally invasive procedure with relatively few side effects for the effective elimination of larger varicose veins.
-EVLT uses targeted laser energy to heat a vein from the inside, causing it to collapse quickly and eventually disappear.
+If you have large, bulging varicose veins, endovenous laser treatment (EVLT) is an effective minimally invasive procedure that uses targeted laser energy to heat a vein from the inside, causing it to collapse quickly and eventually disappear.

 After you're given a local anesthetic, a very small hole is pricked in the skin (so small that stitches aren't needed), and a catheter is inserted into the vein.
 Through that catheter, a very thin fiberoptic laser probe is inserted.
 Your doctor will likely use ultrasound imaging to guide the placement of the catheter.

-Once activated, the heat generated by the laser causes the walls of the vein to collapse.
-Thanks to the local anesthetic, the procedure tends not to be painful — the worst discomfort is usually from the multiple injections of local anesthetic.
+Once activated, the heat generated by the laser causes the walls of the vein to collapse and eventually disappear.
+With the use of local anesthetic, the procedure tends not to be painful — the worst discomfort is usually from the multiple injections of local anesthetic.

-Although it can be performed for cosmetic reasons, EVLT® is typically used when there are symptoms like swelling, ulcers, aches, etc. — particularly when a saphenous vein (one of several larger, deeper veins in the legs) isn't functioning properly.
-If the vein is twisted, however, EVLT® is not an option.
-The saphenous vein which is eliminated is not functioning properly in the first place, so the procedure doesn't have a deleterious effect.
-It should relieve the symptoms, and the blood will find its way back to the heart through other veins.
+Although it can be performed for cosmetic reasons, EVLT is typically used when there are symptoms like swelling, ulcers, aches, etc. — particularly when a saphenous vein (one of several larger, deeper veins in the legs) isn't functioning properly.
+If the vein is twisted, however, EVLT is not an option.
+The saphenous vein that is eliminated is not functioning properly in the first place, so the procedure doesn't have a deleterious effect.
+It should relieve the symptoms, and the blood will find its way back to the heart through other, properly functioning veins.

 EVLT Recovery, Risks, Side Effects and Complications